maryrobinrose/marmo-code-challenge/README.md

 * Provide ability to add and remove songs to an artist
 * An artist can *only* have one featured song, but it's not required
 * When a song is marked as featured, it should replace any currently featured song
-* Every time you add or delete a song, top genres and song count are recalculated on the artist
+* Every time you add or delete a song, the artist's top 3 genres and song count are recalculated
-* Upon song addition/removal, the output should be the artist's updated information
+* Upon song addition/removal, the output should print the artist's updated information (see example)

 **Output example:**